Last updated on March 18, 2026

 #9.
 Giada, Font of Hope

-Giada, Font of Hope is relatively new to the scene but has quickly become the mono-white angel commander.
+Giada, Font of Hope quickly became the mono-white angel commander.
 A mana dork isn’t what you’d expect from a mono-white deck, but that really helps tie the concept together as angels tend to cost a lot of mana.
-A few other cheap typal enablers, like Starnheim Aspirant and Righteous Valkyrie, help tie the deck together for a formidable army of Serra’s descendants.
+A few other cheap typal enablers, like Starnheim Aspirant and Righteous Valkyrie, help bind the strategy for a formidable army of Serra’s descendants.

 #8.
 Heliod, Sun-Crowned

-White is the color for gaining life, so Heliod, Sun-Crowned has a lot of material to work with.
-Much of the life gain is passive; cards like Soul Warden, Authority of the Consuls, and Aetherflux Reservoir gain you life for taking basic game actions.
+White is the color for gaining life, so Heliod, Sun-Crowned has a lot of material to work with as one of the strongest mono-white commanders.
+Much of the lifegain is passive; cards like Soul Warden, Authority of the Consuls, and Aetherflux Reservoir gain you life for taking basic game actions.
 Of course, we can’t forget the lethality Heliod offers as a potent combo piece with Walking Ballista or Triskelion.

 #7.
 Orvar, the All-Form